Shopping Cart

 Hey, Camp Fans!

-The ‘Share Your Camp Story’ drawing here at Everything Summer Camp has brought in nearly 30 entries!
-What a great turn out!
-We’re eager to publish each one right here on the Blog!
-After our seven lucky winners, everyone else who submitted received a $15 gift certificate to our online store—so really everyone who submitted was a winner!
-Today’s post features Flannery P.’s camp story about a wild encounter during her summer camp stay at
+Having brought in nearly 30 entries The ‘Share Your Camp Story’ Contest here at Everything Summer Camp has once again seen a great response and now we’re eager to publish each one right here on the Blog!
+After our seven lucky winners, everyone else who submitted received a $15 gift certificate to our online store!
+Today’s post feature an entry from Mikesha M., who wrote in to tell us about her son’s time at camp.

 - John